 High-tech countertop convection ovens may have touch screens instead of manual dials or knobs to adjust settings, time, and temperature.
 In general, the more settings and presets an oven has, the higher quality and more complex its display.
 However, that also means its price tag is probably higher, too.

 There’s a wide variety of settings on convection ovens.
-A simple countertop oven may roast, broil, bake, and toast.
+Simple countertop ovens may roast, broil, bake, and toast.
 Newer models boast air frying, rotisserie, dehydrating, fermenting, and warming modes, too.
 It’s worth spending a little more on a fancier oven if you’ll actually use those extra settings.
 If baking pizza and roasting meat and vegetables is as adventurous as your cooking gets, however, you really only need a basic convection oven that will cook enough food for your family.

 Cooking modes aren’t the only extra settings to think about.
 Many convection ovens simplify your baking even further by including preset options for bagels, toast, pizza, or cookies.
 These settings are handy for some home cooks but may not be necessary for others.
 The best convection oven for your needs is one that simplifies and improves cooking you’ll be doing anyway, not one that complicates a simple culinary routine.